-- Homophobic bullying is not acceptable under any circumstance - We will ensure that learners are aware that homophobic language will not be tolerated in school or the community - All incidents of homophobic language will be recorded and dealt with appropriately. - If a learner uses homophobic language, we will ensure that they are aware of the effects such language has on people. - If a learner makes persistent remarks they will be subjected to our Behaviour Policy and our Anti-Bullying Policy.
+- Homophobic bullying is not acceptable under any circumstance - We will ensure that learners are aware that homophobic language will not be tolerated in school or the community

+- All incidents of homophobic language will be recorded and dealt with appropriately. - If a learner uses homophobic language, we will ensure that they are aware of the effects such language has on people. - If a learner makes persistent remarks they will be subjected to our Behaviour Policy and our Anti-Bullying Policy.
 The parents of such a learner will be contacted immediately.
 In the event of the problem continuing, the parents will be invited into school to discuss further sanctions and the police may be called into school to speak with the student/parents.
 We will also offer support to learners and parents in order for them to fully understand the consequences of such language or behaviour and will provide support if necessary. - The school works hard to ensure that prevention is the first step in our strategy to remove homophobic bullying.
-The use of PSD lessons, assemblies, guest speakers and our support staff play a crucial role in this aspect of our strategy.
+The use of Life Skills lessons, assemblies, guest speakers and our support staff play a crucial role in this aspect of our strategy.
 As part of the wider curriculum, we teach students about LGBTQ+ rights movements and LGBTQ+ people's involvement in culture, music, science, politics and philosophy in the UK and globally.
-In addition, the curriculum is designed to explore healthy same sex relationships, the value of marriage and civil partnerships, challenge gender stereotypes and conformity, to ensure diverse families, sexual orientations and gender identities are represented in teaching across all subjects.

-We will listen to the views of LGBTQ+ people in our school community and use this feedback to inform policy, procedure and teaching content and strategies.
-In addition, we will utilise local community organisations to bring new perspectives, resources and approaches into the school community.
+In addition, the curriculum is designed to explore healthy same sex relationships, the value of marriage and civil partnerships, challenge gender stereotypes and conformity, to ensure diverse families, sexual orientations and gender identities are represented in teaching across all subjects. - We will listen to the views of LGBTQ+ people in our school community and use this feedback to inform policy, procedure and teaching content and strategies.
+In addition, we will utilise local community organisations to bring new perspectives, resources and approaches into the school community. - Staff will undertake annual LGBTQ+ training to ensure they are fully equipped to identify, respond to and support victims of homophobic abuse, as well as using inclusive and appropriate terminology in lessons and the wider curriculum.

-The school reserves the right to exclude a student from school for incidents of homophobic bullying.
-This may be either an internal or external exclusion based on the nature and severity of the incident.
+The school reserves the right to suspend a student from school for incidents of homophobic bullying.
+This may be either an internal or external suspension based on the nature and severity of the incident.
+The school may also issue a permanent exclusion from school based on the nature and severity of the incident.